jupyterhub/jupyterhub/docs/source/troubleshooting.md

 #### Symptoms

-The main symptom is a failure to load _any_ page served by the single-user server, met with an Error 500.
+The main symptom is a failure to load _any_ page served by the single-user server, met with a 500 error.
 This is typically the first page at `/user/<your_name>` after logging in or clicking "Start my server".
 When a single-user notebook server receives a request, the notebook server makes an API request to the Hub to check if the cookie corresponds to the right user.
 This request is logged.